Skip to content

 Persistent data gaps between nodes

-Symptoms: One node shows fewer series or buckets than others for the same time range; hyperbytedb-debug or manifest inspection shows missing files for a peer’s origin_node_id; metrics may show hyperbytedb_self_repair_hash_mismatch_total or hyperbytedb_self_repair_errors_total increasing.
+Symptoms: One node shows fewer series or buckets than others for the same time range; /internal/sync/manifest responses differ between peers; metrics may show hyperbytedb_replication_lag_wal_seq increasing.

 Checklist:

 1. Check peer reachability.
-Self-repair only contacts active members; fix connectivity or heartbeat issues first.
+Sync and replication only contact active members; fix connectivity or heartbeat issues first.

 Split-brain detection